paroczi/thermo/README.md

 - run "node app.js" or "nodemon app.js" (if you want to automatically restart the app on any change)

 **Planned features**
+- add WIFI module
+- change USB to 9V battery for supply
+- create Vue.js app as a view
+- add more Arduino to the service
+- add more sensor to monitor